14 February 2020

 FIVE: The power of modelling

-A model is smaller, easier to handle and an easier to build representation of something much larger.
+A model is a smaller, easier to handle and an easier to build representation of something much larger.

 In mathematics, it’s the same thing.
 A model is a mathematical representation of a large real-world “thing”.